Crystalis Crystal Dictionary

 Hematite The Stay-In-The-Body Pair.
 Amazonite with smoky quartz supports emotional honesty.
 Hematite keeps that honesty embodied rather than abstract.
 Designed for people who go heady when things get intense.
 Place hematite at the feet and the combined stone at the throat during grounding practice.

-How Amazonite With Smoky Quartz is used
+How to keep Amazonite With Smoky Quartz in good condition

 Authenticity